Terry Scholars, Class of 2018

 Frisco High School, Frisco

 Prince Nze was a member of the National Honor Society, service project coordinator for the National Technical Honor Society, treasurer for HOSA-Future Health Professionals, and equipment team captain and service team for band at his high school.
 He also won awards in the Texas Music Educators Association All-Region symphonic band and wind ensemble categories.
 Nze volunteered with the band at churches in Frisco, the S.M.
 Wright Foundation and Frisco Family Services.
-He is majoring in mathematical sciences.
+He is majoring in mathematics and actuarial science.

 Maypearl High School, Maypearl